-Tales of Legendia released in the same year as Tales of the Abyss, and seeing how highly we rated the latter, it’s clear why Legendia ranks so low.
-Instead of looking to the future, Legendia looks to the past, with a linear battle system and dated visuals.
+Tales of Legendia came out during the same year as Tales of the Abyss.
+Considering how highly we ranked the latter, it’s not surprising that Legendia ranks so low.
+While it should have looked to the future, Legendia relies on outdated features like a linear battle system and archaic visuals.

 14. Tales of Symphonia: Dawn of the New World

 As we’ve seen, the Tales series isn’t particularly adept at sequels.
 The difference between the two Symphonia games is even starker than that of Tales of Xillia; while the Xillia games are both decent, the Symphonia games are a study in opposites regarding quality.